-The primary purpose of our healing work is to strengthen the connection you have with your own indigenous medicine, ancestry, and wisdom.
-Valerie holds sacred space, shares tools and stories, creates rituals and ceremonies, and bears witness as individuals and groups allow healing to emerge.
+The primary purpose of our space-holding & healing work is to strengthen the connection you have with your own indigenous medicine, ancestry, and wisdom.
+Valerie holds sacred space, facilitates sacred circle work for groups; shares space, healing tools and stories for people going through spiritual crises, and facilitates ritual and ceremony.
 Her expertise comes through a shaman’s illness, professional training, and lived experience (see below).

 This work is done via gift economy or apprenticeship, because healing primal energies and survival wounds requires honouring our inherent worth which does not occur within a capitalist economic market.
 Contact us to discuss further.